Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 #### Handling unavailability of [=content keys=] #### {#CPS-unavailable-keys}

-It is possible that not all of the encrypted [=adaptation sets=] selected for playback can actually be played back (e.g. because a [=content key=] for ultra-HD content is only authorized for use on high-security devices).
+It is possible that not all of the encrypted [=adaptation sets=] selected for playback can actually be played back (e.g. because a [=content key=] for ultra-HD content is only authorized for use by implementations with a high [=robustness level=]).
 The unavailability of one or more [=content keys=] SHOULD NOT be considered a fatal error condition as long as at least one audio and at least one video [=adaptation set=] remains available for playback (assuming both content types are initially selected for playback).
 This logic MAY be overridden by solution specific business logic to better reflect end-user expectations.

 The set of available [=content keys=] can change over time (e.g. due to [=license=] expiration or due to new [=periods=] in the presentation requiring different content keys).
 A DASH client SHALL monitor the set of `default_KID` values that are required for playback and either request the [=DRM system=] to make these [=content keys=] available or deselect the affected [=adaptation sets=] when the [=content keys=] become unavailable.
 Conceptually, any such change can be handled by re-executing the [[#CPS-selection-workflow|DRM system selection]] and [[#CPS-activation-workflow|activation workflows]], although platform APIs may also offer more fine-grained update capabilities.